spectral-compute/scale-docs/docs/manual/runtime-extensions.md

 Some extra features can be enabled by environment variables.

-### `SCALE_EXCEPTIONS=1`
+### `SCALE_EXCEPTIONS`

+Errors from the CUDA API can be hard to debug, since they simply return an error code that the host program has to do something with.

+SCALE provides an environment variable to make any error from the CUDA API produce a observable result.

-Setting `SCALE_EXCEPTIONS=1` will cause all CUDA APIs to throw exceptions instead of returning C-style error codes.
-The exceptions contain descriptive error messages that make it clear what the problem is.
-For
+Setting `SCALE_EXCEPTIONS=1` will cause all CUDA APIs to throw descriptive exceptions instead of returning C-style error codes.

-example: instead of simply returning `cudaErrorInvalidArgument`, you might get an exception thrown containing the message `"The second argument is not allowed to be nullptr"`.
+Setting `SCALE_EXCEPTIONS=2` will print the error messages to stderr, but not throw them.
+This is helpful for programs that deliberately create CUDA errors as part of their processing.

 In cases where CUDA APIs are expected to return a value other than `cudaSuccess` during normal operation (such as `cudaStreamQuery()`, an